Slowing Down: Breaking the Fast Fashion Mindset (and Habit)

 Unfortunately, the fashion industry makes it very easy for those who wear straight sizes to find unique options, and frequently leaves people with larger bodies in the dust to deal with unstylish leftovers.
 For that reason, I don’t recommend the above method simply because you’ll end up spending a lot of time looking at brands that may not offer your size.

 Instead, I suggest starting on the influencer side, and searching first for other people with your body type.
 Start with a Google or Pinterest search, or a hashtag search on TikTok or Instagram for “plus-size” or “curvy” fashion influencers (I personally adore Simi Moonlight and April J), and look, not just for those who are close to your size, but who share your sense of style, or wear pieces you like (even if they don’t wear them the same way you would).
-Check out articles like this one by Harper’s Bazaar and blogs like The Curvy Fashionista or curated Instagram pages like The Fat Fashion Book to find profiles to follow of real women who look (and shop) like you.
+Check out articles like this one by Harper’s Bazaar and blogs like this one or The Curvy Fashionista to find profiles to follow of real women who look (and shop) like you.
 If you already know of a brand you like that carries your size, look it up on Instagram and see who’s tagging them, or who they’re reposting.

 If you enjoyed this article and want to read more about sustainability and style, please consider becoming a free or paid subscriber.